pokt-network/pocket-network-protocol/utility/README.md

 ## 3 Specification

 The logical abstraction of the specification system is comprised of multiple sub-protocols listed below.
-Interfaces are meant to be presented as aiding guidelines rather than definitive implementation details.
+Interfaces and diagrams presented are intended as aiding guidelines rather than definitive implementation details.

 ### 3.1 Session Protocol

-A `Session` is a time-based mechanism the Utility Module uses to regulate the Web3 access between Applications, Servicers, and Fisherman to enable the Utilitarian economy in a fair and secure manner.
+A `Session` is a time-based mechanism the used to regulate Web3 access between protocol actors to enable the Utilitarian economy in a fair and secure manner.
 A single session may extend multiple Blocks as determined by `SessionBlockFrequency`.

 #### 3.1.1 Dispatch / Actor Selection

 Under the Random Oracle Model, a Session can be seeded to deterministically select which group of actors will interact for some duration of time.
 This enables a random, deterministic and uniform distribution of Web3 access, provisioning and monitoring.
-This limits what work, and by whom, can be rewarded or penalized at the protocol layer.
+It limits what work, and by whom, can be rewarded or penalized at the protocol layer.

 The seed data for a session is an implementation detail that could be composed of multiple variables.
-It could include, but is not limited to, attributes such as `LatestBlockHash`.
+It could include, but not limited to, attributes such as `LatestBlockHash`, timestamp, etc...

-To start a new session, or retrieve the metadata for an existing / prior session, the Querier (e.g. Application, Client) can execute a request to any Full Node (protocol actor or not).
+To start a new session, or retrieve the metadata for an existing / prior session, the Querier (e.g. Application, Client) can execute a request to any synched Full Node (protocol actor or not).

 ```mermaid
 sequenceDiagram